-1. Man has been endowed with a creative intellectual capacity; 2. finding solutions to challenges require intellectual creativity from individuals; 3. the University is an intellectually oriented institution; 4. the University is mandated to prepare individuals to use their intellectual faculty to identify issues and challenges in the society and find creative 5. solutions to these challenges; and learning activities at the University aim to encourage and promote intellectua
+- 1. Man has been endowed with a creative intellectual capacity; - 2. finding solutions to challenges require intellectual creativity from individuals; - 3. the University is an intellectually oriented institution; - the University is mandated to prepare individuals to use their intellectual faculty to identify issues and challenges in the society and find creative solutions to these challenges; and - learning activities at the University aim to encourage and promote intellectual creativity of people so they become creative thinkers, people who are able to create their own future and that of their fellow men, rather than be followers.